Alxnders/SWT-Serverapp/readme.md

 # ServerApp

-Welcome to the **Project Name**!
-This project allows you to seamlessly interact with SWT machines through SSH and SCP for the **SWT webapp.** Below, you'll find instructions on how to set up and use the project effectively.
+This project allows you to seamlessly interact with SWT machines through SSH and SCP for the **SWT webapp**.
+Below, you'll find instructions on how to set up and use the project effectively.

 ## Prerequisites